 So it is today that the customs and traditions are as strong as ever, and the people still wear colourful national costume, and live in architecturally distinct houses more akin to Swiss chalets.
 The dragon sect of Tibetan Buddhism is central to all that they do, and they adore their royal family.
 They believe in non-violence, preservation of nature, and actively promote policies of sustainability and conservation.
 They are proud to be a carbon negative country and strictly enforce laws to protect their massive pristine forests.

 When people visit Bhutan they go not just to view the highest unclimbed peak in the world and its family of satellite peaks, but more to experience the people and their fabulous culture.
 Recognising this, the government has approved a number of farmhouse homestays so that people can experience first hand daily life of rural Bhutanese families.
 These homestays offer simple accommodation but a chance to meet local people and provide an authentic experience of life in Bhtuan.
-This holiday spends three nights in village homestays where meals may be taken with the families.
+This holiday spends several nights in village homestays where meals may be taken with the families.
 In some cases you can try the hot stone baths, and perhaps play some archery, and look around the farms.
 This is just part of a walking holiday that includes hikes to temples, explores Bhutan’s unique dzongs and townships and visits the ‘hidden’ valleys of Haa and Phobjikha.
 You will also attend a festival - one of the cultural highlights of any visit to Bhutan.

 As a climax you take a two day trek to see Taktsang cliff temple.
 Most people visiting Bhutan approach the Tiger’s Nest temple from below as a return day hike.
 You take a much more special route camping overnight at Bumdra Lhakhang before descending to Taktsang.
 This is part of a pilgrimage route that locals use to gain merit in their search for enlightenment and provides a fitting climax to this varied adventure in the Kingdom of the Thunder Dragon.